 To get to Ryfylke

-To reach the Norwegian Scenic Route Ryfylke from the south, take either the Lauvvik–Oanes or Ryfast tunnel from Stavanger to Solbakk.
+You can reach the Norwegian Scenic Route Ryfylke by driving through Ryfast tunnel from Stavanger to Solbakk.
 From the north you can drive via Røldal.
 If you arrive from eastern or southern Norway, via Suleskar, we strongly advise you to drive Lysevegen (closed in the winter) to Lysebotn.
 Book a space well in advance on the popular Lysefjorden ferry to Forsand, next to Oanes.

 This summer route is part of the Fjord Road from Sandnes in the south, through Hardanger and Vikafjellet, and northwards to Førde.
 The Fjord Road comprises two additional Norwegian Scenic Routes: Hardanger and Gaularfjell.